getoutreach/stencil/docs/content/en/reference/template-module.md

   - `schema` - a JSON schema for the argument
   - `required` - whether or not the argument is required to be set
   - `default` - a default value for the argument, cannot be set when required is true
+	- `from` - aliases this argument to another module's argument.
+Only supports one-level deep.

 #### Writing a JSON Schema